Appleton, Wisconsin Therapists

-In the wake of mass murder reports, media sensationalizes news about killers who are mentally ill.
+In the wake of mass murder reports, the media sensationalizes news about killers who are mentally ill.
 These accounts inadvertently link all mental illness to violence and crime.
 Depressed teens and adults develop stereotypically false beliefs about mental illness from media hype.
-Those who need treatment to achieve mental health may believe seeking help will risk their jobs or their relationships.
+Those who need treatment to improve mental health may believe seeking help will risk their jobs or their relationships.

 Appleton’s diverse population may give advantages to some in obtaining mental health services.
 Others, particularly those with less economic stability, may not receive the treatment they so desperately require.
 Barriers to services may include:

 - Unemployed individuals and females have more mental health problems.

 - Homeless people who are unable to connect with available resources.